What is the KM plotter?

 Can I use multiple genes?

 Yes.
 Click on the button "Use multiple genes" and enter multiple genes.
-You can run the analysis on all these biomarkers simultaneously (default setting), or using the mean expression of the genes.
-For this, tick the "Use mean expression of the selected probes" radio button.
-Maximum 65 genes are allowed.
+You can run the analysis on all these biomarkers simultaneously (default setting), or using the mean expression of the genes, or using the ratio of two genes, or using the expression of one gene as a filter.

 Can I check response to chemotherapy?